'4 informants behind Kuje prison arrested', Top security sources say

-BREAKING: Intelligence Operatives Nab 4 Informants Behind Kuje Prison, Recent Attacks in Abuja
+How Intelligence Operatives Nabbed 4 Informants Behind Kuje Prison, Recent Attacks in Abuja

 - Security operatives in Nigeria have arrested some individuals suspected to be feeding terrorist information about military activities and operations in the Federal Capital Territory